 8 best practices for a bulletproof IAM strategy

-IAM systems help to enable secure access to applications and resources.
-But to benefit from IAM -- and avoid a security failure -- teams must be ready to meet the challenges.
+IAM systems enable secure access to applications and resources.
+But to benefit from IAM -- and avoid a security failure -- teams must know which best practices to follow.

-Let's look at some specific IAM best practices.
+Let's look at eight specific IAM best practices for this essential component of cybersecurity.

 1. Adopt a zero-trust architecture

-The concept of implied trust, in which users are trusted because they have logged in, isn't going to work well over the long run.
+The concept of implied trust, in which users are trusted because they have logged in, isn't going to work well in the long run.
 The zero-trust security model is based on the basic idea that all access should be continuously verified.
 It validates every access request through multiple security checkpoints, including identity verification, device validation and policy enforcement.
+Zero-trust principles must also extend beyond human users to nonhuman identities (NHIs) and AI workloads.

 To implement zero trust, consider the following recommendations: